kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 However, Apollonius, in his speech to the Gymnosophists, claimed that Pythagoras did not create this wisdom; it was ancient and Pythagoras had learned it from the Indians.
 This wisdom spoke to him in his youth, saying:

-^Young man, I offer no pleasures for the senses; my path is filled with hardships.
+> Young man, I offer no pleasures for the senses; my path is filled with hardships.
 To follow my way of life, you must give up all food that was once alive, forget about wine, and keep your soul pure.
 You will not wear wool or anything made from animals.
 My followers wear simple shoes and sleep as they can.
 If they succumb to physical pleasures, I have punishments ready, for I am strict with those who choose my path.
 I even impose silence.

-^But if you endure, you will gain a sense of what is right and fair, and never feel anyone else's life is better than yours.
+> But if you endure, you will gain a sense of what is right and fair, and never feel anyone else's life is better than yours.
 You will make tyrants fear you instead of being afraid of them.
 The gods will bless your modest offerings more than the sacrifices of others.
 If you remain pure, I will grant you the ability to foresee events and fill your eyes with light so you can recognize the gods, identify heroes, and see through deceptive appearances.

 The entire life of Apollonius illustrates his consistent effort to follow a rule of life that avoided blood sacrifices, which he openly condemned.
 This stance shows that the Pythagorean school promoted purer offerings and were seen as particularly holy, living a life superior to that of ordinary people.